aristanetworks/metron/metron-sensors/fastcapa/README.md

 Fastcapa
 ========

-Fastcapa is a probe that performs fast network packet capture by leveraging Linux kernel-bypass and user space networking technology.
-The probe will bind to a network interface, capture network packets, and send the raw packet data to Kafka.
+Fastcapa is an application that performs fast network packet capture by leveraging Linux kernel-bypass and user space networking technology.
+Fastcapa will bind to a network interface, capture network packets, and send the raw packet data to Kafka.
 This provides a scalable mechanism for ingesting high-volumes of network packet data into a Hadoop-y cluster.

 Fastcapa leverages the Data Plane Development Kit ([DPDK](http://dpdk.org/)).
 DPDK is a set of libraries and drivers to perform fast packet processing in Linux user space.
+It has been tested with [Librdkafka 1.1.0](https://github.com/edenhill/librdkafka/releases/tag/v1.1.0) and [DPDK 19.08](https://git.dpdk.org/dpdk/tag/?h=v19.08).

 * [Quick Start](#quick-start)
 * [Requirements](#requirements)